All engagements conducted under NDA · Evidence preserved to technical chain-of-custody standards · Engagements limited to qualified organizations

 — Harish

-Cached prompts stored in browser IndexedDB.
-Conversation artifacts persisted in local storage.
-Authentication tokens retained long after a user believes they've logged out.
-Data that a forensic examiner can recover from an endpoint weeks — sometimes months — after the fact.
+Over two years working with generative AI tools, one gap kept surfacing that the governance conversation was ignoring: what these tools leave behind on the endpoint.
+Cached prompts in browser IndexedDB.
+Conversation artifacts in local storage.
+Authentication tokens retained long after a user believes they have logged out.
+Data a forensic examiner can recover from a workstation weeks or months later.

-The gap we kept finding wasn't in the AI tools themselves.
+The gap was never in the AI tools themselves.
 It was between what organizations believed their controls covered and what was actually sitting on their endpoints.
 That gap is what we audit.

 Shadow AI Forensics is led by Adil, an AI governance and digital forensics specialist focused exclusively on shadow AI exposure in regulated industries.